Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Experiments

-In the following, we present results by fixing each individual component using \textit{distribution matching} to \begin{itemize} \item Match the marginal distribution of $f_k(x), x\in\mathcal{A}$ and $f_k(x), x\in\mathcal{B}$, as in Eq. \eqref{eq:dist_match}. \item Match the conditional distributions of $X_{A_0}$ and $X_{B_0}$, as well as the conditional distributions of $X_{A_1}$ and $X_{B_1}$, building on Eq. \eqref{eq:dist_match}. \item Match the distribution on the delta terms: $\Delta_k(\mathcal{A}_1, \mathcal{B}_0)$ and $\Delta_k(\mathcal{B}_1, \mathcal{A}_0)$, as in Eq. \eqref{eq:dist_match_eo}. \item As a reference, to test the fairness on the extreme end, we set a constant value $(p, 1-p)$ for all the (clicked, un-clicked) pairs from each component.
-This experiment is to explore what other conditions might help end-to-end fairness when we have per-component fairness. \end{itemize} The results are shown in Table~\ref{table_prod_system}, the first column denotes the ``fixed" component(s), and column 2-4 show the Pairwise Ranking Gap for each component (abbreviated to ``CTR", ``S1", ``S2"), respectively.
-Column 5-7 show the overall (compositional) Pairwise Ranking Accuracy (as defined in Section~\ref{sec:def_pairwise}) for Group $\mathcal{A}$ and $\mathcal{B}$, as well as the overall (compositional) Pairwise Ranking Gap.
-From the table there are a few interesting observations: \begin{itemize} \item Compared to matching on marginal/conditional distributions, matching on the delta distributions is the only method that achieves zero gap on the per-component gap metric (Column ``Gap(CTR), Gap(S1), Gap(S2)" in Table~\ref{table_prod_system}).
-This is consistent with our theory (Theorem~\ref{thm:pairwise_gap}). \item Although marginal/conditional distribution matching does not provably ensure per-component fairness, empirically they still lead to a good amount of gap reduction (all close to zero), and effectively help on the compositional fairness (Column ``Overall Gap" in Table~\ref{table_prod_system}). \item Compositional fairness is better achieved when all the components are fixed, and fixing per-component alone helps to different extents on the compositional fairness.
-On this dataset, fixing ``CTR" or ``Satisfaction 1" has a larger effect on reducing the overall gap, while fixing ``Satisfaction 2" has a relatively smaller effect. \end{itemize}
+In this section, we describe the results on a large-scale real-world recommender system.
+On an abstract level, the system mainly consists of three different components, one predicting the probability of click (denoted as ``CTR''), and two other components predicting different signals of user satisfaction, denoted as ``Satisfaction 1 (S1)'' and ``Satisfaction 2 (S2)'', similar to \cite{DBLP:conf/kdd/BeutelCDQWWHZHC19}.
+In the following, we present results by fixing each individual component by: \begin{itemize} \item Matching the marginal distribution of $f_k(x), x\in\mathcal{A}$ and $f_k(x), x\in\mathcal{B}$, as in Eq. \eqref{eq:dist_match}. \item Matching the conditional distributions of $X^k_{A_0}$ and $X^k_{B_0}$, and the conditional distributions of $X^k_{A_1}$ and $X^k_{B_1}$, building on \eqref{eq:dist_match}. \item Matching the distribution on the delta terms: $\Delta_k(\mathcal{A}_1, \mathcal{B}_0)$ and $\Delta_k(\mathcal{B}_1, \mathcal{A}_0)$, as in Theorem~\ref{thm:pairwise_gap}. \end{itemize} The results are shown in Table~\ref{table_prod_system}, the first column denotes the ``fixed" component(s), and column 2-4 show the Pairwise Ranking Accuracy Gap (Eq.~\eqref{eq:pairwise_gap}) for each component (abbreviated to ``CTR", ``S1", ``S2"), respectively.
+Column 5-7 show the overall (compositional) Pairwise Ranking Accuracy for Group $\mathcal{A}$ and $\mathcal{B}$ and the overall Pairwise Ranking Accuracy Gap.
+We see that first, compared to matching on marginal/conditional distributions, matching on the delta distributions is the only method that achieves zero gap on the per-component gap metric (Column 2-4 in Table~\ref{table_prod_system}).
+This is consistent with our theory (Theorem~\ref{thm:pairwise_gap}).
+Second, although marginal/conditional distribution matching does not provably ensure per-component fairness, empirically they still lead to a significant gap reduction (all close to zero), and effectively help on the compositional fairness (Column ``Overall Gap" in Table~\ref{table_prod_system}).
+Finally, compositional fairness is better achieved when all the components are fixed, and fixing per-component alone only helps to a certain extent on the compositional fairness.